MayaPosch/FLR/README.md

 After building, the binaries can be found in a newly created `bin` folder.

+## Running ##

+The FLR server looks for a `config.ini` file in the same folder.
+This INI file has the following structure:

+    [NymphRPC]
+	timeout = 5000
+	port = 4004

+The timeout is for client connections.
+The port is where the server listens on.
+Currently the server listens on all network interfaces.
+By default the FLR server listens on port 4004.

+The FLR client allows one to specify the host and port to connect to via the following commandline options:

+	$ ./flrclient -s <server name/IP> -p <port>

+By default the FLR client tries to connect to `localhost`, port 4004.

 ## Current status ##

 Keeping in mind that FLR is still early Alpha-level quality, it offers the following features: